apollo

 • You can increase your mindfulness by including yoga, meditation, mindfulness-based cognitive therapy and mindfulness-based stress reduction.

-• Drink enough water to stay hydrated.
+• Drink enough water to stay hydrated and limit or avoid alcohol and caffeine to relieve anxiety.

 • Include a diet rich in whole grains, vegetables and fruits.
+This is a healthier option than eating a lot of simple carbohydrates found in processed foods.

 Special Advise

-• To avoid getting addicted to LORAZEPAM, take it only in prescribed quantities and only as directed by your doctor.
+• To avoid getting addicted to Lorazepam, take it only in prescribed quantities and only as directed by your doctor.
 Do not self-medicate.

 Patients Concern